Lecture 3: Data munging

 deduplication is a value judgment

-• merge too aggressively → remove legitimate distinct voters
+• merge too aggressively → remove legitimate distinct records

-• merge too conservatively → count the same person twice
+• merge too conservatively → count the same entity twice

 the same tradeoff appears everywhere: